chouspi/Krypto_smenarna/readme.md

 `UserWindow` is a dashboard shell.
 It hosts three WPF user controls from `UserSubWindows`:

 - `WalletOperationsSubWindow` contains the implemented fiat/crypto deposit and withdrawal form.
-- `TransactionHistorySubWindow` is prepared for transaction history.
+- `TransactionHistorySubWindow` displays wallet operations and exchange transactions with time range filters.
-- `ExchangeSubWindow` is prepared for fiat-to-crypto exchange.
+- `ExchangeSubWindow` handles fiat-to-crypto and crypto-to-fiat exchange with automatic quote calculation.

 The dashboard layout keeps wallets on the left side and places transaction history above exchange on the right side.